 Since the release of the first Saltiga nearly a dozen of years ago Daiwa have maintained a tradition of following their flagship reel by a watered-down version, capturing some of the allure of the high end Saltiga while costing less.
 The main purpose of that second tier reel was to maximise profit from the new production line that had just been set for the flagship reel involving new moulds, software, and outsourced parts made especially for them.
 Since expensive flagship reels will never sell in numbers that would keep the production line working at full capacity, a second tier reel being produced on the same machinery and assembled by the same people would bring more profitability.
 Shimano have been doing that as well with a Twin Power reel coming after each release of a new Stella.

 Daiwa's second tier reel has evolved significantly.
-The first offshoot of the 2001 Saltiga Z was a reel named "Saltiga Blast", which resembled the Saltiga Z externally and shared some parts and design aspects with the flagship reel, but it was of a horrible quality and had no sealing, and sure enough it didn't sell well and was discontinued and replaced with the first Catalina in 2007.
-That Catalina shared much more parts with the Saltiga Z and was similarly waterproof and of a significantly higher quality than the Blast, but it had fewer bearings and used Daiwa's second tier gearing consisting of a brass pinion and an aluminium drive gear, as opposed to Saltiga's first tier gearing comprising a stainless steel pinion and a marine bronze drive gear.
+The first offshoot of the 2001 Saltiga Z was a reel named "Saltiga Blast", which resembled the Saltiga Z externally and shared some parts and design aspects with the flagship reel, but it was of a horrible quality and had no sealing, and sure enough it was discontinued and replaced with the first Catalina in 2007.
+That Catalina shared much more parts with the Saltiga Z and was similarly waterproof and of a significantly higher quality than the Blast, but it had fewer bearings and used Daiwa's second tier gearing consisting of a brass pinion and an aluminium drive gear, as opposed to Saltiga Z's first tier gearing comprising a stainless steel pinion and a marine bronze drive gear.

 In 2010 Daiwa released their latest flagship Saltiga in medium sizes, followed in 2011 by the smallest and biggest sizes in the lineup.
 Similarly the new Catalina followed a year later with the medium ones in 2011 and the smallest and largest in 2012.
 The reel in this review is the Catalina 6500H released October 2012 and I was among the very first people in the world to purchase one.
 The reel sells for $800-$850 depending on where you buy it from, and I had to order direct from Japan since they were not yet available internationally.
 I only review reels after a considerable amount of time fishing and testing, usually 2-4 months, but I'm exceptionally reviewing the Catalina after only 6 trips and less than 4 weeks of testing for reasons that I'll explain later on.
 The review is not going to be as big or detailed as the 2010 Saltiga review, but rather it will focus on detailing the differences between the Saltiga and the Catalina and discussing the effects of those differences on the performance.